shutterstock/juxtaposer/README.md

 ]
 ```

-When you run the command `$ jux`, it will store the url `http://www.example.com/login` at `my_images/baselines/photo_homepage.png` and the url `http://testing.development.example.com/login` at `my_images/samples/photo_homepage.png` and then the two images are compared.
+When you run the command `$ juxtaposer`, it will store the url `http://www.example.com/login` at `my_images/baselines/photo_homepage.png` and the url `http://testing.development.example.com/login` at `my_images/samples/photo_homepage.png` and then the two images are compared.

 ### advanced example